-- This flooring can be floated over existing clean, flat, dry, well bonded/secured tile, vinyl and wood flooring. - Do not install over wood flooring installed over concrete unless it is known that an appropriate moisture barrier has been installed over the concrete. - Do not install over cushioned vinyl flooring, or existing floating floor products. - Do not install over carpet and padding.
+- This flooring can be floated over existing clean, flat, dry, well bonded/secured tile, vinyl and wood flooring\. - \ Do not install over wood flooring installed over concrete unless it is known that an appropriate moisture barrier has been installed over the concrete. - Do not install over cushioned vinyl flooring, or existing floating floor products. - Do not install over carpet and padding. - To prevent telegraphing a suitable embossing compound may be needed to conceal grout lines and heavily textured tiles.

-RECOMMENDED PATCHES/LEVELERS:
+RECOMMENDED PATCHES / LEVELERS: